 - Driver PINs or Driver IDs

-While not widely available, some cards (like OTR fleet cards and CFN fuel cards) can restrict the fuel or product type that cards can purchase.
-Product type restrictions are not only valuable for their ability to prevent fraud, but also prevent drivers from inadvertently putting the wrong type of fuel into vehicles or equipment.
+While not widely available, some cards (like OTR and CFN cards) can restrict the fuel or product type that cards can purchase.
+Product type restrictions are not only valuable for their ability to prevent fraud, but also prevent drivers from inadvertently putting the wrong type of fuel into vehicles or equipment, which can cause maintenance issues down the road.

 Setting Up PINs and Driver IDs